EntityAdam/FunctionCrudSampleAspNet/README.md

 ## Run
 In Visual Studio, use F5 or run to start the application with debugging.

-Once the function host starts you will see the index of the functions
+Once the function host starts you will see the index of the functions in the terminal

 ```sh
 Functions: